Goldberg Scholars

 • Alan Sandoval

-Alan Sandoval is a driven student at East Palo Alto Academy with a 4.19 GPA and a strong interest in biology and medicine.
+Alan is a driven student at East Palo Alto Academy with a 4.19 GPA and a strong interest in biology and medicine.
 He challenges himself academically, earning 33 community college units through dual enrollment while taking on leadership roles across campus and in the community.
 As president of the Bay Area Global Outreach Lions Club, Alan expanded the junior chapter from 5 to 52 members and helped raise more than $120,000 to support projects such as building classrooms abroad, supplying school materials, and organizing food and toy drives for families in need.
 He has led volunteer teams that packaged 88,000 meals for Rise Against Hunger and spent time in rural Guatemala helping construct a four-classroom school.
 His interest in health equity deepened during a Stanford Medicine internship where he analyzed disparities in Type 1 diabetes care and presented his findings to clinicians.
-Alan hopes to pursue a career in medicine rooted in service and advocacy.
+Alan hopes to pursue a career in medicine rooted in service and advocacy with his degree in Biology at Washington University of St. Louis where he will matriculate in the fall.

 • Desire Cortez-Estrada

 Desire is a passionate campus and community leader with significant leadership at Crystal Springs Uplands School.
 Serving as President of both Latinos Unidos and the LatinX Affinity space while also serving as a mentor to younger Latinos through these clubs and Crystal FIRST, she is dedicated to building awareness and celebrating her culture.
-She is also a top player on the Varsity soccer team and a member of the volleyball team.
-Her leadership extends off campus through the Sheriff's Activities League, where she was selected to the Youth Director's Council for extensive leadership training, while dedicating time year-round to community service in Redwood City.
+She is also a top player on the Varsity soccer team and has been a member of the volleyball team as well.
+Her leadership translates off campus to her engagement throughout high school in the Sheriff’s Activities League where she has been selected to the Youth Director’s Council for extensive leadership training, while also dedicating time year round to community service in Redwood City.
 She also brought her passion for education to Cooline Kids summer program where she inspired youth as a lead counselor.
-With aspirations of pursuing a legal career, Desire interned for Ropes and Gray law firm, and she plans to study both political science and psychology in college to prepare for a future in advocacy and impact.
+With aspirations of pursuing a legal career, Desire interned for Ropes and Gray law firm, and she plans to study both political science and psychology at American University to prepare for a future in advocacy and impact.

 • Diego Vargas Rodales

-Diego is a dedicated and creative student with a passion for stage and film production alongside teaching.
-A high-achieving student and celebrated volunteer, Diego has garnered top service awards within the Serra community and become a natural leader on campus.
-He leads the Spanish Club, serves as a Spiritual Encounter and retreat leader with Campus Ministry and Kairos, an Admissions Ambassador, and stage manager for Tri-Schools Productions.
-He also participates in the AV Club, Mock Trial Club, and competes on the Tennis team.
-With a gift for storytelling, Diego reports on entertainment and sports for the school newspaper and writes movie scripts for class.
-Most notably, Diego is one of our top TAs, dedicating the last 3 summers to our summer academy and serving as Lead TA for the past two.
-A consummate volunteer, he serves weekly with his dad's business and St. Mathew's Catholic church, and recently took part in the Kino Border Initiative Immersion Trip.
-He plans to major in TV, Film and Media to bring important stories and innovative technologies to the screen.
+Diego is a dedicated and creative student who will be attending UC Berkeley to pursue his passion for film and media production to help bring important stories and innovate technologies to the screen.
+As a high-achieving student and celebrated volunteer within the Serra community where he has garnered top service awards, Diego has become a natural leader on campus.
+He serves as the head of the Spanish Club, a Spiritual Encounter leader, retreat leader with Campus Ministry and Kairos, an Admissions Ambassador and Host, and most notably a committed stage manager for the Tri-Schools Productions club for the past few seasons.
+He also finds time in his busy schedule to participate in the AV Club, Mock Trial Club, and competes on the Tennis team.
+With his passion and creative talent for storytelling, Diego writes for the newspaper as a reporter for entertainment and sports while writing movie scripts for his class last term.
+Most notably, Diego gives back to his Bridge community as one of our top TAs, dedicating the last 3 summers to our summer academy and becoming a Lead TA for the past two summers.
+Ever the consummate volunteer, Diego volunteers weekly with his dad's business and St. Mathew's Catholic church, while also participating recently in the inspiring and impactful Kino Border Initiative Immersion Trip.
+With his leadership, creativity, and deep commitment to service, Diego is poised to make a lasting impact through storytelling that uplifts communities and inspires meaningful change.

 • Estefany Naranjo Cardenas

-Estefany Naranjo is an ambitious and thoughtful student at Eastside College Prep with a 3.79 GPA and a strong passion for biology, chemistry, and medicine.
+Estefany is an ambitious and thoughtful student with a strong passion for biology, chemistry, and medicine.
 Her early experiences as a patient sparked a curiosity that she later transformed into leadership when she co-founded her school’s Medical Club.
 Estefany coordinates guest speakers, leads activities, and creates a welcoming space where more than 15 students can explore careers in healthcare.
 Her dedication to learning extends beyond campus.
 She completed a competitive summer internship at the Stanford Emergency Department, shadowing medical professionals, supporting geriatric patients, and participating in CPR and emergency simulations.
 She also volunteers at the Stanford Blood Center, where she monitors donors for signs of distress and communicates with nurses to ensure safety.
 Estefany’s commitment to science is strengthened by her resilience, shaped by long commutes, family responsibilities, and academic determination.
-She hopes to pursue a future in medicine grounded in empathy, curiosity, and service.
+Attending UC Davis to study Chemistry, she hopes to pursue a future in medicine grounded in empathy, curiosity, and service.

 • Heidy Avina Zamora